 My background

 Originally from Austria and now settled in the UK, I understand the subtle shifts that come with change, belonging, and finding your place over time.
-This lived experience deepens my ability to support clients exploring identity, transitions, belonging, and the tender terrain of personal growth.
+Living between cultures can bring both opportunity and loss, and this lived experience informs my work with clients exploring identity, transitions, and personal growth — including through online therapy with people living abroad.

-Before training as a therapist, I worked as an events manager — a fast-paced, high-pressure world where emotions often ran high.
-In the midst of constant deadlines, I learned the value of slowing down, listening deeply, and being a calm and steady presence.
-That learning remains at the heart of how I work.
+Before training as a therapist, I worked as an events manager — a fast-paced, high-pressure environment where emotions often ran high.
+In that world, I learned the importance of listening carefully, staying grounded, and offering steadiness when things felt intense or uncertain.
+That learning remains central to how I work today.

-I also have years of experience working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional, and mental health challenges.
-This work reinforced how powerful it can be to be met with consistency, empathy and curiosity — without judgement or pressure to “perform” or change.
+I also have years of experience working in educational settings, supporting adults and young people who are neurodivergent or experiencing social, emotional and mental health challenges.
+This reinforced how powerful it can be to be met with consistency, empathy and curiosity — without judgement or pressure to perform.

-Across all of my roles, I have seen how a genuine, reliable relationship can nurture confidence, resilience and self-acceptance.
-I truly believe we all thrive when we feel seen, understood and valued.
+Across all of my roles, I’ve seen how a genuine, reliable relationship can nurture confidence, resilience and self-acceptance.
+I believe we thrive when we feel seen, understood and valued.

 “Part of getting to know yourself is to unknow yourself to let go of the limiting stories you’ve told yourself about who you are so that you aren’t trapped by them, so you can live your life and not the story you’ve been telling yourself about your life.”